West Brook High School

 West Brook Senior High School is a high school in the city of Beaumont, Texas.
-It is operated by the Beaumont Independent School District and was formed in 1982 as a court-ordered measure to integrate the schools of the formerly separate South Park Independent School District.
+It is one of two high schools operated by the Beaumont Independent School District and was formed in 1982 as a court-ordered measure to integrate the schools of the formerly separate South Park Independent School District.

 West Brook is located at 8750 Phelan Boulevard.
 The school's official mascot is the Bruin Bear.

 History

 West Brook was formed in 1982 from the court-ordered merger of two of the high schools in the former South Park Independent School District: the black Hebert High School, whose campus initially housed the ninth and tenth grades, and the almost all-white Forest Park High School, which initially housed the eleventh and twelfth grades.
 The students voted on the name and the mascot.
 The other majority-white high school in the district, South Park High School, was also merged into West Brook in 1986.

 West Brook is now located on the former Forest Park campus.